Skip to contents

 Details

 This stat can be used to automatically annotate a plot with \(R^2\), \(P\)-value, \(n\) and/or the fitted model equation.
 It supports linear major axis (MA), standard major axis (SMA) and ranged major axis (RMA) regression by means of function lmodel2.
+Formulas describing a straight line and including an intercept are the only ones currently supported.
 Please see the documentation, including the vignette of package 'lmodel2' for details.
 The parameters in stat_ma_eq() follow the same naming as in function lmodel2().

 It is important to keep in mind that although the fitted line does not depend on whether the \(x\) or \(y\) appears on the rhs of the model formula, the numeric estimates for the parameters do depend on this.

-A ggplot statistic receives as data a data frame that is not the one passed as argument by the user, but instead a data frame with the variables mapped to aesthetics. stat_ma_eq() mimics how stat_smooth() works, except that only linear regression can be fitted.
-Similarly to these statistics the model fits respect grouping, so the scales used for x and y should both be continuous scales rather than discrete.
+A ggplot statistic receives as data a data frame that is not the one passed as argument by the user, but instead a data frame with the variables mapped to aesthetics. stat_ma_eq() mimics how stat_smooth() works, except that Model II regressions can be fitted.
+Similarly to stat_smooth() the model is fitted separately to data from each group, so the variables mapped to x and y should both be continuous rather than discrete as well as the corresponding scales.

 The minimum number of observations with distinct values can be set through parameter n.min.
 The default n.min = 2L is the smallest possible value.
 However, model fits with very few observations are of little interest and using a larger number for n.min than the default is usually wise.